yiffyrusdev/torodofi/README.md

 ```
 Then put torodofi executable to PATH.

+> Arch Linux users!
+There is a package in the AUR =)

 ## Features
 - [x] Tags and categories for tasks
 - [x] Editing any task field (development has not been stopped)